 Bengal Tiger Research

-This activity for elementary-age children includes a free Bengal tiger journal page from Homeschool Free Lessons.
+The free printable I used is no longer available, but you can get free Bengal tiger research pages for kindergarteners on up at Teachers Pay Teachers.
 I included the stuffed tiger for interest and added the printable page from the Little Passports online map activity.

 India Paper Quilt Craft